vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 # RAK4631 Weather Monitoring - WisBlock Kit 1

+WisBlock Kit 1 is a project that use a RAK4631 LoRa module to transmit data (Temperature, Pressure, Luminosity and Humidity) over an Helium Gateway (RAK Miner V2) that relay data to an Helium router that dispatches the data to MyDevices Cayenne and Ubidots platform.

 - [RAK4631 Weather Monitoring - WisBlock Kit 1](#rak4631-weather-monitoring---wisblock-kit-1)
   - [Architecture](#architecture)
   - [Prerequisite RAK4631](#prerequisite-rak4631)